knocklabs/inbox-example-app/README.md

    );
    ```

-   This hook fetches and manages notifications for a specific feed channel.
-It returns a `feed` object with methods to interact with the notifications.
+   The [`useNotifications`](https://docs.knock.app/sdks/react/reference#usenotifications) hook fetches and manages notifications for a specific feed channel.
+It returns a `Feed` object with methods to interact with the notifications.

 4. `useNotificationStore` hook: